2018 — 2023

 team

-For the last two years, I led the content design team on top of my regular product work.
+For the last two years at Yandex, I led the team of 10 writers on top of my regular product work.
+I hired writers, created guides, and built bridges between PR, marketing, support, and legal teams.

-For the last two years, I led the content design team on top of my regular product work.
+For the last two years at Yandex, I led the team of 10 writers on top of my regular product work.
+I hired writers, created guides, and built bridges between PR, marketing, support, and legal teams.

 Speaking human